stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

     III.

-It must have been some imp of the perverse&mdash;or some sardonic pull from dark, hidden sources&mdash;which made me change my plans as I did.
+It must have been some imp of the perverse--or some sardonic pull from dark, hidden sources--which made me change my plans as I did.
 I had long before resolved to limit my observations to architecture alone, and I was even then hurrying toward the Square in an effort to get quick transportation out of this festering city of death and decay; but the sight of old Zadok Allen set up new currents in my mind and made me slacken my pace uncertainly.

-  I had been assured that the old man could do nothing but hint at wild, disjointed, and incredible legends, and I had been warned that the natives made it unsafe to be seen talking to him; yet the thought of this aged witness to the town&rsquo;s decay, with memories going back to the early days of ships and factories, was a lure that no amount of reason could make me resist.
-After all, the strangest and maddest of myths are often merely symbols or allegories based upon truth&mdash;and old Zadok must have seen everything which went on around Innsmouth for the last ninety years.
+  I had been assured that the old man could do nothing but hint at wild, disjointed, and incredible legends, and I had been warned that the natives made it unsafe to be seen talking to him; yet the thought of this aged witness to the town's decay, with memories going back to the early days of ships and factories, was a lure that no amount of reason could make me resist.
+After all, the strangest and maddest of myths are often merely symbols or allegories based upon truth--and old Zadok must have seen everything which went on around Innsmouth for the last ninety years.
 Curiosity flared up beyond sense and caution, and in my youthful egotism I fancied I might be able to sift a nucleus of real history from the confused, extravagant outpouring I would probably extract with the aid of raw whiskey.